Sigrid Kaag: 2024–present: Return to diplomacy

-When Tor Wennesland left the United Nations, Kaag took over his position as Special Coordinator for the Middle East Peace Process and as Personal Representative of the Secretary-General to the Palestine Liberation Organization and the Palestinian Authority on 17 January 2025, days after Israel and Hamas agreed to a three-phase ceasefire deal.
-She fulfills both roles in an acting capacity next to her role as humanitarian and reconstruction coordinator.
+When Tor Wennesland left the United Nations, Kaag took over his position as Special Coordinator for the Middle East Peace Process (UNSCO) ad interim on 17 January 2025, days after Israel and Hamas agreed to a three-phase ceasefire deal.
+She held this role next to her post as Senior Humanitarian and Reconstruction Coordinator for Gaza.
+Kaag resigned as UNSCO on 1 July 2025.